 - Protect their privacy.
 Let your friend know that their story is safe with you and that you will not tell anyone without their permission.
 That includes other friends, family, university officials, or law enforcement.

 - Know your local resources.
 Let the survivor know that there are many resources available to them.
 Offer the option of making an appointment with Safer to speak with a confidential advocate or offer other local resources.
 Let the survivor know that you will assist them in any way that is helpful but make sure you aren’t taking over.
 It is important that the survivor decides what steps they would like to take next.

 - Follow up with them.
 Make sure that you follow up with the survivor so that they know they have ongoing support.
 Be accepting of where they are at in their healing journey and let them know you are there for them.

-If your friend is at risk of hurting themselves or others, call 911.
+If your friend is at risk of hurting themselves, you can call or refer them to:

 When talking with a friend in need, knowing what to say can be difficult.
 Instead of asking too many questions, use helpful phrases like these: